 Subscribe to a Webhook Events

-You’ll then need to select which events you want to receive with the notification request.
+When you have the URL you need to select which events you want to receive.
 Select in the list among available events:

 - Certificate: Created (certificate.created) - This webhook is sent each time a user within your workspace completes a course.